irods/irods_docs/docs/system_overview/tls.md

 #

-Throughout this page, "SSL" (or, Secure Sockets Layer) will be used interchangeably with "TLS" (or, Transport Layer Security).
+!!!
+Note
+    The TLS network plugin is named the "SSL" plugin for legacy reasons.
+This documentation will use the term "TLS".

-The SSL communication between client and iRODS server needs some basic setup in order to function properly.
+The TLS communication between client and iRODS server needs some basic setup in order to function properly.

-## Server SSL Setup
+## Server TLS Setup

 Much of the setup concerns getting a proper X.509 certificate setup on the server side, and setting up the trust for the server certificate on the client side.
 You can use either a self-signed certificate (best for testing) or a certificate from a trusted CA.